-Our Master of Science degree can be taken in a number of majors: Public Health Nutrition, Food Science, Greenhouse Horticulture or Agriculture.
+Our Master of Science degree can be taken in a number of majors: Public Health Nutrition, Food Science, Greenhouse Horticulture, Agriculture, or Sustainable Water Futures.
 This program builds on your professional experience and/or prior degrees to develop advanced expertise and critical understanding in science and in these disciplines.